whblondeau/json-declarative-tools/README.md

 To that end, **`json-declarative-tools` consists of the following parts:**

-  - **JSNPath**, a node selection notation;
+  - **JNPath**, a node selection notation;

-  - **JSNSchema**, a simple means of validating a JSON instance against a set of JSNPath expression/requirement pairs;
+  - **JNSchema**, a simple means of validating a JSON instance against a set of JNPath expression/requirement pairs;

-  - **JSNTemplate**, an extremely simple templating language that defines an **output composed of:**
+  - **JNTemplate**, an extremely simple templating language that defines an **output composed of:**
     - **nodes** drawn from an input JSON instance
     - simple **declarative expressions** that can access those nodes
     - **string literals** (HTML, Markdown, CSS, plain text etc)
     - **parameters** passed at runtime

-    JSNTemplate will be as simple and user-friendly as possible, providing affordances for aliasing JSNPath expressions using a simple notation.
+    JNTemplate will be as simple and user-friendly as possible, providing affordances for aliasing JNPath expressions using a simple notation.

 ### How does `json-declarative-tools` differ from the XML toolsets?